Floating & tubing the Deschutes river in Bend, Oregon

 When you reach the Colorado Avenue Bridge, hop out and walk through the handy tunnel that takes you to another put-in spot to start the second phase of your journey.
 You can also stay in the river and continue through the state-of-the-art Bend Whitewater Park that opened September 2015.
 The park offers a mildly-wild passageway for floaters, plus a whitewater channel for experienced paddlers and a nature habitat channel designed to preserve Bend's aquatic wildlife.

-Don’t have an inner tube or a PFD?
+Don’t have an inner tube or a PFD (personal flotation device)?
 No problem.
 Head over to Riverbend Park and look for the little trailer with the Sun Country Tours logo on the side.
-Not only do they rent float tubes and standup paddle boards, they loan free PFD devices to children 12 and under.
+Not only do they rent float tubes and standup paddle boards, they loan free PFDs to children 12 and under.
 Another great option for rentals is Tumalo Creek Kayak & Canoe.
-They also rent PFDs, canoes, kayaks, and standup paddle boards and are conveniently located close to the Old Mill District.
+They also rent PFDs, canoes, kayaks, and standup paddle boards.
+They are conveniently located close to the Old Mill District.

 There are a few rules you need to know before you hop in the water.
 Under Oregon law, all boats must carry a Coast Guard-approved personal flotation device (PFD) for every person onboard or being towed.
 Children under 12 must wear PFDs at all times on a moving boat, including inflatable rafts, and kayaks.
 That doesn't include individual air mattresses, inner tubes, and floating toys.
 However, if any of these are tied together, they count as 'boats' and the PFD law applies.